-It’s important to start by telling your learners what the lesson is.
-This gets them in the right frame of mind; thinking about learning and making them more receptive to new information.
+It’s important to start by telling your learners what the lesson is about.
+This puts them in the right frame of mind by getting them thinking about learning and making them more receptive to new information.
 By giving them an overview of the topic, you’re also making them think about context (for more on why this is important, see this article on chunking strategy) and what they know about the subject already.
 The more they can relate to subject matter, the more effective the lesson will be and the new information will move into long-term memory more easily.
-A simple introductory slide will do the job, but avoid presenting a wall of text as it will turn them off.
+A simple introductory slide will do the job, but avoid presenting a wall of text as it will turn people off.

 2. Begin knowledge transfer with video, text or both

 Video is proven to be one of the best forms of knowledge transfer.
 Text is fine but, again, keep it minimal to avoid turning off your learner.
 Using five-or-six content slides in a row, we find, is too many for a micro lesson plan.
 If all of the information is important, consider splitting the information into multiple lessons.
 We find using four slides is an optimal number for directed-focus lessons.

 3. Reinforce content using interactive questions and games

 Use interactive questions to help reinforce content.
 If they get the answer right, you can reinforce why the right answer was important.
-However, if they get it wrong, it’s very important to quickly correct the misconception and explain what the right answer is: any delay will increase the likelihood of retaining the wrong answer.
-In addition to leaving them with the right answer, tell them why it’s important in order to leave them with a takeaway message.
-If you can use interactive questions or games to help engage your learners, this practice will be even more effective.
-As above, using several slides in a row with no reinforcement is something to avoid.
+However, if they get it wrong, it’s very important to quickly correct any misconception and explain what the right answer is: any delay will increase the likelihood of retaining the wrong information.
+In addition to leaving them with the right answer, tell them why the information is important – this will leave them with a lingering takeaway message.
+If you can use interactive questions or games to help engage your learners, learning will be even more effective.
+However, as above, using several, information-heavy slides in a row with no reinforcement is something to avoid.